cvilsmeier/go-sqlite-bench/README.md

 For benchmarks I used the following libraries:

+- craw, `crawshaw.io/sqlite`, a CGO-based solution.
+This is not a `database/sql` driver.

-- `github.com/mattn/go-sqlite3`, a CGO-based solution.
+- mattn, `github.com/mattn/go-sqlite3`, a CGO-based solution.
 This library is (still) the de-facto standard and widely used.

-- `modernc.org/sqlite`, a pure Go solution.
+- modernc, `modernc.org/sqlite`, a pure Go solution.
 This is a newer library, based on the SQLite C code re-written in Go.

-- `crawshaw.io/sqlite`, a CGO-based solution.
+- ncruces, `github.com/ncruces/go-sqlite3`, a pure Go solution based on WASM (?).

+- sqinn, `github.com/cvilsmeier/sqinn-go`, a solution without CGO.
+It uses `github.com/cvilsmeier/sqinn` to access SQLite database files.

+- zombie, `github.com/zombiezen/go-sqlite`, a rewrite of the crawshaw driver, using the modernc libraries.
 This is not a `database/sql` driver.

-- `github.com/cvilsmeier/sqinn-go`, a solution without CGO.
-It uses `github.com/cvilsmeier/sqinn` to access SQLite database files.

 The test setup is as follows: